markcarey/degendogs/README.md

 Degen Dogs combine NFTs with DeFi.
 The degenerative art is inspired by Cryptopunks.
 The treasury aspect is inspired by Nouns.
 The DeFi and money streams aim to explore a new community that collides the worlds of NFTs and DeFi into a new type of crypto dog off-leash park.
 Grab your Dog and join the Club.

-Degen Dogs is a submission for the 2021 ETHOnline Hackathon, and is powered by Superfuid, Uniswap, Chainlink, Compound, DAI by Maker, and hosted on Skynet.
-The website (dapp) HTML and CSS are modified from Nounds DAO, as is the Auction House contract, which was itself modified from the Zora Auction House contract -- used under the GPL licence.
+Degen Dogs is a submission for the 2021 ETHOnline Hackathon, and is powered by Superfluid, Uniswap, Chainlink, Compound, DAI by Maker, and hosted on Skynet.
+The website (dapp) HTML and CSS are modified from Nounds DAO, as is the Auction House contract, which was itself modified from the Zora Auction House contract -- used under a GPL licence.
 Nouns is a very interesting project, check it out.

 ## Daily Auctions